 Don’t pay any attention to the slightly light colour, but certainly dwell on the gloriously fragrant bouquet and the intensity of the cassis-accented palate.
 This is a truly sophisticated blend of 76% cabernet sauvignon, 20% malbec, 4% petit verdot, with exceptional texture, length and aftertaste.
 Screwcap.
 14.5% alc.
 Rating 98.
 Drink to 2033.

 2015 Heytesbury Chardonnay - 97 Points

-One of the icons of Margaret River a chardonnay that has had spectacular success in shows over the past 5+ years.
+One of the icons of Margaret River, a chardonnay that has had spectacular success in shows over the past 5+ years, this vintage typical.
 The mouthfeel and balance are flawless, supple yet focused, all the ingredients - fruit, oak, acidity - in perfect harmony and balance.
 Screwcap.
 13% alc.
 Rating 97.
 Drink to 2028.

 2015 Chardonnay - 96 Points

 The bouquet is still developing, but the palate guarantees the medium to long-term future of a chardonnay with exceptional length and intensity, pear, white peach and grapefruit combining to make light work of the oak.
 Restrained like a lion on a leash.
 Screwcap.
 13% alc.
 Rating 96.
 Drink to 2034.

 It would be hard to find a more elegant, yet razor-sharp expression of Margaret River cabernet.
 It has cassis nailed to its mast, the sails of bay leaf, perfectly integrated oak and fine-grained but insistent tannins.
 Lovely wine.
 Screwcap.
 14.5% alc.
 Rating 96.
 Drink to 2034